jekuno/milia/README.md

 performance hit, was seriously time-consuming to backup and restore, was invasive into the Rails code structure (monkey patching), was complex to implement, and couldn't use Rails migration tools as-is.

+A tenant == an organization; users == members of the organization.
+Only organizations sign up for new tenants, not members (users).
+The very first user of an organization, let's call him the Organizer, is the one responsible for initiating the organizational signup.
+The Organizer becomes the first member (user) of the organization (tenant).
+Thereafter, other members only obtain entry to the organization (tenant) by invitation.
+New tenants are not created for every new user.

 ## Structure